trackier/android_sdk/README.md

     public void onCreate() {
         super.onCreate();

-        final String TR_SDK_KEY  = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; //Please pass your SDK key here.
+        final String TR_SDK_KEY  = "XXXXXXX-XXXX-XXXX-80e3-5938fadff"; // Please pass your SDK key here.

-        /*While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
+        /* While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
              * In First argument, you need to pass context of the application
              * In second argument, you need to pass the Trackier SDK api key
              * In third argument, you need to pass the environment which can be either "development", "production" or "testing". */
         TrackierSDKConfig sdkConfig = new TrackierSDKConfig(this, TR_SDK_KEY,"development");
         TrackierSDK.initialize(sdkConfig);
     }